 aPediatric patients on 25 mg/m2 orally twice daily should remain on this dosage even if body surface area becomes greater than 1.0 m2 during the treatment.
 Maximum dose should be 25 mg/m2 orally twice daily at the third dosage modification.

-Dose modifications for coadministration with strong CYP3A4 inhibitors1
+Dose modifications for coadministration with strong or moderate CYP3A4 inhibitors1

 Avoid coadministration of strong CYP3A4 inhibitors with VITRAKVI.
 If coadministration of a strong CYP3A4 inhibitor cannot be avoided, reduce the VITRAKVI dose by 50%.
 After the inhibitor has been discontinued for 3 to 5 elimination half-lives, resume the VITRAKVI dose taken prior to initiating the CYP3A4 inhibitor

-Dose modifications for coadministration with strong CYP3A4 inducers1
+Dosage modifications for coadministration with strong or moderate CYP3A4 inducers1

 Avoid coadministration of strong CYP3A4 inducers with VITRAKVI.
 If coadministration of a strong CYP3A4 inducer cannot be avoided, double the VITRAKVI dose.
-After the inducer has been discontinued for 3 to 5 elimination half-lives, resume the VITRAKVI dose taken prior to initiating the CYP3A4 inducer
+Additionally, for coadministration with a moderate CYP3A4 inducer, double the VITRAKVI dose.
+After the inducer has been discontinued for 3 to 5 elimination half-lives, resume the VITRAKVI dose that was used prior to initiating the CYP3A4 inducer

 Dose modifications for patients with hepatic impairment1

 Reduce the starting dose of VITRAKVI by 50% in patients with moderate (Child-Pugh B) to severe (Child-Pugh C) hepatic impairment